Annual Teaching and Learning Symposium

 • Strength of background and significance of the study

-• Strength of the study design and methods
+• Rigor of the study design and methods

-• Quality and clarity of writing and visualization
+• Quality and clarity of writing, and suitability for poster format

 Abstracts should contain the following information (500-word limit):